RylanSchaeffer/AstraFellowship-When-Do-VLM-Image-Jailbreaks-Transfer/README.md

 ## Usage

+There are 3-4 main components to this repository:

+1. Optimizing image jailbreaks against sets of VLMs
+2. Evaluating the transfer of jailbreaks to new VLMs
+3. Setting/sweeping hyperparameters for both
+4. Evaluating the results

 ## Training New VLMs

-Our work was based on the [Prismatic suite of VLMs](https://github.com/TRI-ML/prismatic-vlms).
+Our work was based on the [Prismatic suite of VLMs](https://github.com/TRI-ML/prismatic-vlms) by Siddharth Karamcheti and collaborators.
-To train additional VLMs, we [forked the repository](https://github.com/RylanSchaeffer/prismatic-vlms).
+To train additional VLMs based on new language models (e.g., Llama 3), we created a [Prismatic fork](https://github.com/RylanSchaeffer/prismatic-vlms).
+The new VLMs are [publicly available on HuggingFace](https://huggingface.co/RylanSchaeffer/prismatic-vlms) and include the following vision backbones:

+- CLIP
+- SigLIP
+- DINOv2

+and the following language models:

+- Gemma Instruct 2B and 8B
+- Llama 2 Chat 7B
+- Llama 3 Instruct 8B
+- Mistral Instruct v0.2 7B
+- Phi 3 Instruct 4B

 ## Citation